Florida vs. Baylor College Basketball Predictions & Picks - November 24

 Florida vs. Baylor Predictions & Picks: Spread, Total - November 24

-Friday's contest between the Florida Gators (4-1) and the Baylor Bears (5-0) at Barclays Center is expected to be a competitive matchup, as our computer prediction projects a final score of 80-77, with Florida taking home the win.
+Friday's game features the Florida Gators (4-1) and the Baylor Bears (5-0) squaring off at Barclays Center in what should be a competitive matchup, with a projected 80-77 win for Florida according to our computer prediction.
 Tipoff is at 5:30 PM ET on November 24.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!